 So maybe the first question is why couldn’t we pay the penalty to God?
 Why did it have to be Christ?

 I understand that no imperfect human being could pay the punishment for their own sins, much more those of the world.
 It would have to be a perfect human, yet divine, who could pay the penalty for such a large amount of infractions toward God.
 And how else was God really supposed to show how much He loves us, but by dying for us?
 We’ve spoken about this in past posts as well.
 Is there a greater act of love than a person laying down their life to save another?
 Our inability to pay this penalty on our own account might have been rejected merely on this possibility alone.
-And it makes a beautiful example of how God can carry out divine justice, yet still grant divine mercy to us.
+And it makes a beautiful example of how God can carry out divine justice through the sacrifice of Christ, yet still grant divine mercy to us.

 How could God have punished or inflicted punishment justly on an innocent Christ?
 After all, if Christ was sinless, as all Christians need to affirm, God could not have condemned Christ, right?

 Well, not so fast.
 Critics of penal substitution generally overlook the doctrine of imputation of sins.
-Even though Christ is personally without moral fault, he was judged legally guilty (in the eyes of divine justice) by God and so could be found legally condemned, which brings us to the idea of imputing our sins on Christ.
+Even though Christ is personally without moral fault, He was judged legally guilty (in the eyes of divine justice) by God and so could be found legally condemned, which brings us to the idea of imputing our sins on Christ.
 Francois Turretin was a strong defender of this idea in his response to Socinus.
 Essentially the doctrine of imputation of sin states Christ was not infused with our sin, but imputed, and therefore was counted legally guilty for our sakes (2 Cor 5:21).

 So one may then ask how can Christ take our place and be found guilty like this?